top of page

 Fall in Vermont

-Fall offers the perfect window for roof replacement.
-The cool, dry weather helps shingles seal properly, and you’ll avoid the delays and hazards of winter snow and ice.
-If your roof is aging or showing signs of wear, replacing it now can prevent costly leaks and insulation issues later.
-An Asphalt Shingle roof prepared for winter is needed before winter sets in.
-By addressing roof issues in the fall, you also ensure that your home is prepared to handle the heavy rains and potential storms of the upcoming seasons.
-Moreover, a new roof can enhance your home's energy efficiency, keeping it warmer in the winter and cooler in the summer, which can lead to significant savings on your energy bills.
-Investing in a roof replacement now can also increase your home's curb appeal and overall value, making it a wise decision for both immediate comfort and long-term benefits.
+By addressing roof issues in the fall, you ensure that your home can handle the heavy rains and potential storms of the upcoming seasons.
+A new roof can also enhance your home's energy efficiency.
+It keeps your home warmer in the winter and cooler in the summer, leading to significant savings on energy bills.
+Investing in a roof replacement now can increase your home's curb appeal and overall value.
+This makes it a wise decision for both immediate comfort and long-term benefits.

 Here are some signs that indicate you might need a new asphalt roof:

-1. Missing or curling shingles: If you notice shingles that are missing or curling, it's a clear sign that your roof is deteriorating.
+1. Missing or Curling Shingles: If you notice shingles that are missing or curling, it's a clear sign that your roof is deteriorating.

-2. Granule loss in gutters: Finding granules from your shingles in the gutters is another indication that your roof is aging and may need replacement.
+2. Granule Loss in Gutters: Finding granules from your shingles in the gutters is another indication that your roof is aging and may need replacement.

-4. Sagging or soft spots: If your roof has areas that are sagging or feel soft to the touch, it could mean that the underlying structure is compromised.
+4. Sagging or Soft Spots: If your roof has areas that are sagging or feel soft to the touch, it could mean that the underlying structure is compromised.

 If you're unsure about the condition of your roof, it's a good idea to get a professional inspection.